(0) Download the release and unzip it.

 examples/tutorial/config/example5-config.xml: The xml file that contains all of the configuration of the run.
 The file can be edited.

-org.matsim.run.Controler" line again, you first need to erase some contents of the
+org.matsim.run.Controler" line again, you first need to erase the contents of the

 (3) Now it is time to have a look at the visualizer.
 When the simulation ran, many files were created in its output directory.
 One of the files is a so-called events file, typically generated for every 10th iteration.
 The events file for the first iteration is located in

 output/ITERS/it.0/run0.0.events.xml.gz.
 This contains a lot of information that can be visualized.
-Now, when you start the visualizer, you should see a large, black area.
+Now, when you start the visualizer (called VIA, you can download a free version under http://senozon.com/de/produkte/via), you should see a large, black area.
 This is where the traffic will be visualized.
 On the right side of this area, you see a smaller area with 5 icons on the top ("

 Controls").
 Click the first icon ("